 In all cases, the owners and investors capture the equity created through the improvements in value.

 Value-add investing sits higher on the risk curve than other strategies, although it is not as risky as new development or opportunistic developments as there is an existing asset and cash flow in place.

-Here is a high-level overview of the 4real estate strategies:
+Here is a high-level overview of the four real estate strategies:

 Here is a look at how these real estate investment strategies compare:

 In recent years, the implementation of value-add strategies in the private real estate sector has been on the rise primarily due to the compelling benefits these strategies offer, including potential for higher returns and improved asset value.